 After you tour the grounds, ride your bikes (or use the public transport TRAX system) up to the Capitol Building (it sits atop a gorgeous hill overlooking the Salt Lake Valley) and watch the sunset.

-Go to dinner at our favorite taco place EVER (well in the state that is) Taqueria 27.
+Go to dinner at our at this yummy taco place, Taqueria 27.
 Make sure you ask about the taco of the day and get some of the guacamole (they have several different kinds)!